Passport: Types

-The Indonesian Hajj Passport is a special passport that is only used by Hajj pilgrims and can only be used to perform the Hajj.

 Governments around the world issue a variety of passports for different purposes.
 The most common variety are ordinary passports issued to individual citizens and other nationals.
 In the past, certain countries issued collective passports (Note: These were issued to defined groups for travel together to particular destinations, such as a group of school children on a school trip.
 As of 2021, collective passports are still issued by the United Kingdom for field-trips to certain countries within the Schengen Area.) or family passports.
 (Note: Family passports were typically issued to one passport holder, who may travel alone or with other family members included in the passport.
 A family member not listed as the passport holder could not use the passport for travel without the passport holder.
 These passports are essentially obsolete as most countries; including all the EU states, Canada, the United States, and the United Kingdom; require each traveller to have their own passport.)
 Today, passports are typically issued to individual travellers rather than groups.
 Aside from ordinary passports issued to citizens by national governments, there are a variety of other types of passports by governments in specific circumstances.

 While individuals are typically only permitted to hold one passport, certain governments permit citizens to hold more than one ordinary passport.
 (Note: This may apply, for example, to people who travel a lot on business, and may need to have, say, a passport to travel on while another is awaiting a visa for another country.
 The UK for example may issue a second passport if the applicant can show a need and supporting documentation, such as a letter from an employer.)
 Individuals may also simultaneously hold an ordinary passport and an official or diplomatic passport.